-With the caveat that our dataset contains gaps in years of submissions, we were able to detect seasonality, shifts in tick community composition, and host associations that have not been well-documented.
+With the caveat that our dataset contains gaps in years of submissions, we were able to detect seasonality, shifts in tick community composition, and host associations that have not been well-documented in a quantitative manner.
 We found that during the 1990s, Dermacentor variabilis (the dominant species submitted in 1989-1990) was quickly overtaken as the dominant species by Ixodes scapularis.
 Although we cannot directly infer a causal negative relationship between these two species from our data, this observation is supported by other studies of tick species diversity.
 Ohio’s passive surveillance program (started in 1978) did not detect Ixodes scapularis (=I. dammini) until 1989.
 At that time, the dominant species were D. variabilis (~97% of submissions) and Ixodes cookei (1.2%) (Pretzman et al 1990).
 From 1989 until 2008, Ixodes scapularis accounted for less than 1% of the total submissions, but from 2009, the abundance began to increase until in 2012, they accounted for 24.8% of ticks submitted to the Ohio Department of Health (Wang et al 2014).

 When we combine citizen-based passive surveillance data with museum collection data, we find that hybrid datasets are a powerful tool for mining past ecological and epidemiological events.
 Many states maintain county records on passive tick submissions to veterinary or medical health officials, but there may be other cryptic collections (and associated data) housed in museums, universities, government institutions, or with private individuals.
 We have hopes to combine our data with those in the literature and with currently unexplored collections into a massive meta-analysis.
 These collections in total will provide the basis for exploring hypotheses such as: 1) are shifts in tick populations correlated with increasing human encroachment on natural habitats, 2) what are some phenological reasons for the increase in Ixodes scapularis abundance; or 3) if displacement of a dominant tick community species occurs, what are the implications for tick-borne disease risk?
 (Johnson et al 2004; Rand et al 2007; )